michelinux/blog.socc.io/_posts/2018-01-28-install-confluence-on-mac-with-docker.md

 ---
 layout: post
 title:  "Install Atlassian Confluence on a Mac with Docker"
-date:   2017-10-23 08:22:00 +0200
+date:   2018-01-29 08:22:00 +0200
 categories: docker macOS confluence
 tags: collect_list collect_set optimization spark groupby dataframe
 ---

-To complete my migration from a Linux notebook to a Mac, I am finally moving my Confluence installation to my MacBook Pro.
+To complete my migration from a Linux notebook to a Mac, I am finally moving my [Confluence](https://www.atlassian.com/software/confluence) installation to my MacBook Pro.
 (I know, it's a bit overkill to use Confluence just for my personal notes, but I really like it.)

 As I want to keep my machine as clean as possible, I have used Docker for the installation.
 And this time I also gave a try to Kitematic, the new *beta* UI to handle the containers, by Docker.